Rovitogaming/Entity-Homemade-Escape-Room/README.md

 Hello This is a Repository for all the code used in my sci-fi themed escape room project. im somewhat new to arduino and Node-red so this was a great and fun learning experience for me.
 I mainly just upload my code here as a backup but feel free to use it however you like!

+You can find the code in the branches: microcontrollers, and node red

 Thanks for checking it out!